 Aquatic Ecology and Restoration Research Group

-The Aquatic Ecology and Restoration Research Group have a focus on applying rigorous science to inform the management of a range of freshwater and estuarine ecosystems.
+The Aquatic Ecology and Restoration Research Group has a focus on applying rigorous science to inform the management of a range of freshwater and estuarine ecosystems.
 Our interests range from innovative fundamental research into how habitat structure affects distribution patterns of freshwater species, applied research to monitor the impacts of human activities on the ecological condition and functioning of catchments, through to understanding the ecosystem services provided by wetland, river and estuarine ecosystems.

-Much of our research is based in the regulated floodplain rivers of the northern Murray-Darling Basin and in the unregulated coastal rivers and estuaries of eastern Australia.
+Much of our research is based in the regulated floodplain rivers and wetlands of the northern Murray-Darling Basin and in the unregulated coastal rivers and estuaries of eastern Australia.
 The applied focus of our research means we work closely with community, industry and government to solve actual management issues in our region.

 Research projects in the Aquatic Ecology and Restoration Laboratory have a strong focus on investigating the ecology of wetland, river and estuarine ecosystems – how populations and communities interact with their physical environment.
 We are particularly interested in understanding the fundamental biogeochemical processes such as nutrient and organic matter cycling, and ecosystem metabolism that support aquatic food webs.

 - Aquatic species ecology - microbes, algae, invertebrates and fish.

 - Management of environmental flows in the context of competing demands for water.